Program Evaluation and Causal Inference with High-Dimensional Data: Introduction

-Our work also contributes to the line of research on obtaining $\sqrt{n}$-consistent and asymptotically normal estimates for low-dimensional components within traditional semiparametric frameworks, specifically in the important work by \citen{bickel:1982}, \citen{robinson}, \citen{newey90}, \citen{vaart:1991}, \citen{andrews94}, \citen{newey94}, \citen{ai:chen, AC2012}, and \citen{CLK:EfficientSP}.
-The major difference is that we allow for the possibility of using modern high-dimensional methods, a.k.a. machine learning methods, for modeling and fitting the non-parametric (or high-dimensional) components of the model.
+Our work also contributes to the line of research on obtaining $\sqrt{n}$-consistent and asymptotically normal estimates for low-dimensional components within traditional semiparametric frameworks as in the important work by \citen{bickel:1982}, \citen{robinson}, \citen{newey90}, \citen{vaart:1991}, \citen{andrews94}, \citen{newey94}, \citen{ai:chen, AC2012}, and \cite{CLK:EfficientSP}.
+The major difference is that we allow for the use of modern high-dimensional methods, a.k.a. machine learning methods, for modeling and fitting the non-parametric (or high-dimensional) components of the model.
 In contrast to the former literature, we expressly allow for data-driven choice of the approximating model for the high-dimensional component, which addresses a crucial problem that arises in empirical work.
-Moreover, recent methods based on $\ell_1$-penalization, upon which we focus in this paper, allow for much more flexible modeling of the non-parametric/high-dimensional parts of the model.\footnote{See, for instance, \citen{BellChenChernHans:nonGauss} and \citen{BCW-SqLASSO2} for a formalization of this claim in terms of rearranged Sobolev spaces where it is shown that traditional methods can fail to be consistent while $\ell_1$-penalized methods remain consistent and have good rates of convergence.} Our general theory in Section 5 also allows, in principle, for a wide variety of traditional and machine learning methods, including those that do not rely on approximate sparsity, as long as the methods have good approximation ability and their entropy does not increase too rapidly with the sample size - i.e. they do not overfit.
+Moreover, recent methods based on $\ell_1$-penalization, upon which we focus in this paper, allow for much more flexible modeling of the non-parametric/high-dimensional parts of the model.\footnote{See, for instance, \citen{BellChenChernHans:nonGauss} and \citen{BCW-SqLASSO2} for a formalization of this claim in terms of rearranged Sobolev spaces where it is shown that traditional methods can fail to be consistent while $\ell_1$-penalized methods remain consistent and have good rates of convergence.} Our general theory in Section 5 also allows, in principle, for a wide variety of both traditional and machine learning methods.

 The paper also generates a number of new results on sparse estimation with functional response data.
 These results are of independent interest in themselves, and they build upon the work of \citen{BC-SparseQR} who provided rates of convergence for variable selection when one is interested in estimating the quantile regression process with exogenous variables.
 More generally, this theoretical work complements and extends the rapidly growing set of results for $\ell_1$-penalized estimation methods; see, for example, \citen{FF:1993}; \citen{T1996}; \citen{FanLi2001}; \citen{Zou2006}; \citen{CandesTao2007}; \citen{vdGeer}; \citen{HHS2008}; \citen{BickelRitovTsybakov2009}; \citen{MY2007}; \citen{Bach2010}; \citen{horowitz:lasso}; \citen{BC-SparseQR}; \citen{kato}; \citen{BellChenChernHans:nonGauss}; \citen{BC-PostLASSO}; \citen{BCK-LAD}; \citen{BCY-honest}; \citen{CanerZhang:GMMEL}; and the references therein.